We came home from the beach to the Coronavirus!!!

 We headed home and as we unloaded the luggage our son told us about the Coronavirus.
 That’s when we found out that bars, restaurants, and schools might be closing.

-There were two more days left of vacation so we spent the first day unpacking, reading emails, and just hanging out at home.
+There were two more days left of vacation at home so we spent the first day unpacking, reading emails, and just hanging out at home.
 We reminded ourselves that we were still on vacation, so we watched a movie, took a nap, and ate leftover gluten-free pizza.

 Upon noticing our slow vacation pace, our son said, “You better get out and shop.
 They are talking about self-isolation starting tomorrow.”
-So, that’s what we did on and I have been sheltering-in-place since then.
+So, that’s what we did and have been sheltering-in-place since then.

 As I’ve talked with others, I have heard their fears during this time are filling them with more discomfort.